paulhankin/poker/README.md

 NOTE!
 You probably want to build any program that depends on this package with "-tags staticdata" for releases to avoid a several-second startup time.
 See the section on build modes.

+TODO: further state merging as described above, and rewrite the eval code in assembler, to avoid bounds checking.
+I guess the suit transforms can be written faster.

 Build modes
 -----------